Data Highlights

 Summaries

 Regarding Regional Form, the ReImagine Reno Master Plan contains the City’s Structure Plan map designates the locations of two adopted regional centers, four types of connecting corridors, three types of neighborhoods, and three types of employment areas.
 Each of these types of areas have policies that work in tandem with citywide policies to more clearly define the geographical locations that are infill/redevelopment priority areas for the City.
-In 2022, there were two annexations adopted totaling ±78.45 acres.
+In 2023, there was one annexation adopted totaling ±112.4 acres.
 There were also four Master Plan map amendments adopted.

 For Public Facilities and Services, the City’s Concurrency Management System ensured the provision of adequate public facilities and infrastructure to support existing and planned development.
-Private developers were responsible for building infrastructure for their projects.
-The City continued to coordinate with TMRPA on public facility and service planning efforts.
+Generally, private developers were responsible for building infrastructure for their projects.
+In 2023, the City and TMRPA staff continued to coordinate on use of the Consensus Forecast and TMRPA’s spatial disaggregation modeling work, and additional work on public facility and service planning efforts.

 CLICK HERE TO VIEW THE SUBMITTED REPORT